 - 1 tsp salt

-- Coarsely grate the cucumber (remove the seeds first if there are a lots) in a bowl and sprinkle with the salt.
+- Coarsely grate the cucumber in a bowl and sprinkle with the salt.

 - Let it stand for 5 minutes and then use a cheesecloth (or your hands) to squeeze most of the moisture out.

-- Mix well with the yoghurt, garlic, mint and lemon juice and drizzle with olive oil.
+- Mix well with the yogurt, garlic, herbs and lemon juice and drizzle with olive oil.
 Cover and put in the fridge until needed to allow the flavours to develop.

 - Heat a large frying or griddle pan and wipe with olive oil.
-Grill the skewers over high heat, turning frequently so that they cook evenly.
+Grill the skewers over high heat, turning frequently, for 8-10 minutes or until cooked through.
 Taste and season with additional salt (if needed) and pepper.

 - Mix the sliced onion with the chopped parsley and have all your souvlaki fillings ready.

-- Briefly pan fry the pittas to warm them up (or brush with a little olive oil and briefly grill on the barbecue) then add a little onion, tzatziki and tomatoes.
+- Briefly pan fry the pitas to warm them up (or brush with a little olive oil and briefly grill on the barbecue) then add a little onion, tzatziki and sliced tomatoes.